HongNguyen635/PDF_Operations/README.md

 - Frameworks: Django and Tailwind CSS
 - Languages: Python, HTML, CSS, and JavaScript

-## Work in progress.
+## Work in progress

 Preview of the home and about page:

 https://github.com/HongNguyen635/PDF_Operations/assets/73915779/a2e77873-0d63-42c0-b530-197e83b0ee88